Designing Secure IoT Gateways for Pharma Logistics

 Production Python Implementation for Secure Telemetry

-The following implementation demonstrates secure payload signing, local persistence, and mTLS transmission.
-The application-layer signing key is intentionally separate from the mTLS keypair — mixing them collapses two independent trust domains and complicates certificate rotation.
+The following module demonstrates secure payload signing, append-only local persistence, and mTLS transmission.
+The application-layer signing key is intentionally separate from the mTLS keypair, and the gateway stores the exact canonical bytes that were signed so any downstream verifier can recompute the digest and check the signature without ambiguity.

 python